Main Office Four Corners Eye Clinic 575 Rivergate Lane #212 Durango, CO 81301 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 Cornea Therapy and Surgery

 Think of a healthy cornea as a thin, crystal clear window through which you see the inside of the eye.
 While other eye doctors specialize in treating the eye’s inside parts, corneal specialists look at the window itself to determine if it is interfering with a patient’s vision.
-Our corneal disease specialist in Durango, CO, Dr. Linda Rose, is a board-certified ophthalmologist and the only fellowship-trained corneal specialist in the Four Corners region.
+Our corneal disease specialist in Durango, CO, Linda Rose, M.D., PhD, is a board-certified ophthalmologist and the only fellowship-trained corneal specialist in the Four Corners region.
 She offers 15 years of experience working with some of the most complicated and challenging cornea cases.

 Dr. Rose completed a cornea fellowship in 2006 and served as the Director of Cornea Services at The University of New Mexico Health Sciences Center before coming to Four Corners Eye Clinic as the first cornea specialist in the region.